 4. Podcast Jacking

 Matthew Woodward says it best in his post here.
 His suggestions essentially suggest becoming an expert in your field and appearing on the top podcasts in your market.
-His ways include finding the podcasts that are relevant to you, looking at your competitors that might also appear on podcasts and getting in touch with the podcast targets and requesting to be included on their future episodes.
+His ways include finding the podcasts that are relevant to you, looking at your competitors that might also appear on podcasts and getting in touch with the podcast targets and requesting to be included in their future episodes.
 Remember not to just send 1 email – most of the responses come from the 2nd or 3rd emails sent to the prospect.
 Matthew got a significant amount of links from some great domains by utilising this method – it could work for you!

 There are lots of great tactics out there to help you generate backlinks to your site or to your clients’ sites.
-These are just three of my own personal favourites and three that I have seen a lot of success with.
+These are just five of my own personal favourites and five that I have seen a lot of success with.
 The one thing they all have in common though is that they all take time.
 You need to weigh up whether your time spent trying to acquire links is going to deliver an ROI.
 Make sure you are targeting high authority sites so that when you do get that link, it really helps to move the needle both in terms of the potential to drive traffic to your content and the potential to improve your domain authority.